Weight Watchers Recipe of the Day: Maine Corn Chowder

 - 2 cans (about 15 ounces each) cream style corn

-If you liked this recipe for Mom’s Maine corn chowder you might also like:
+If you like this recipe for Mom’s Maine corn chowder you might also like:

 - Corn and Shrimp Chowder

 - Slow Cooker Turkey Green Chili Chowder

 This post contains affiliate links to products I like.
 When you buy something through one of my Amazon links or other (affiliate links), I receive a small commission that helps support this site.
 Thank you for your purchase!

 Subscribe to Get: Top 10 Reader Favorite Recipes